tomduck/pandoc-fignos/README.md

 Getting Help
 ------------

-If you have any difficulties with pandoc-fignos, please [file an issue] on github.
+If you have any difficulties with pandoc-fignos, or would like to see a new feature, please [file an issue] on github.

 [file an issue]: https://github.com/tomduck/pandoc-fignos/issues